jkphl/micrometa/doc/index.md

 $micrometa = new Parser(Format::ALL, $logger);
 ```

-By default, *micrometa* uses a custom log handler (`ExceptionLogger`) that swallows messages below a certain threshold log level (`ERROR` by default) and throws them as exceptions otherwise.
-You can override this behaviour:
+*micrometa* comes with its own log handler (`ExceptionLogger`) that swallows all messages below a certain log level (`ERROR` by default) and throws them as exception otherwise.
+You can use and customize the `ExceptionLogger`:

 ```php
 use Jkphl\Micrometa\Ports\Format;